sjentsch/lsjDocs/Ch13/Ch13_ANOVA_06.rst

 table has a value of 2.
 Since this corresponds to a ``mood.gain`` of 0.3, this table is telling us that two people’s mood increased by 0.3.
-More to the point, in the mathematical notation I introduced above, thit is telling us that f\ :sub:`3` = 2.
+More to the point, in the mathematical notation I introduced above, this is telling us that f\ :sub:`3` = 2.
 Yay.
 So, now that we know this, the tie correction factor (TCF) is:

 .. math:: \mbox{TCF} = 1 - \frac{\sum_j {f_j}^3 - f_j}{N^3 - N}